 During excystment, when the environmental conditions turn favourable, the cyst wall bursts open, and the daughter cells emerge as free-living organisms, ready to grow and divide further.

-Multiple fission occurs in several protozoans, for instance, Plasmodium, the malaria parasite, and Toxoplasma, during certain stages of its life cycle.
+Multiple fission occurs in several protozoans, for example, Plasmodium, the malaria parasite, and Toxoplasma, during certain stages of their life cycle.

-In the case of Plasmodium, for example, multiple fission occurs within the liver as well as the red blood cells of its human host.
+In the case of the Plasmodium life cycle, for example, multiple fission occurs within the liver as well as the red blood cells of its human host.

 This results in extremely fast multiplication of the parasite and the subsequent severe outbreak of malaria.